Should checked baggage fees be refunded for delayed baggage?

 The definition of “on-time” is on the same flight as the passenger who checked the luggage.
 Or, the airline must make arrangements to get the checked luggage to the baggage area before the arrival of the passenger’s flight.
 The words baggage, bags, and luggage will be used interchangeably in these comments.

-Travelers United believes that the definition of checked baggage being “timely-delivered” means delivery at the same time as the arrival of the flight on which the passenger checked their luggage.
-The FAA Reauthorization Bill allows this definition.
+Travelers United believes that the definition of “timely-delivered” checked baggage means delivery at the same time as the arrival of the flight on which the passenger checked their luggage.

 • Travelers United believes that the analysis presented by DOT has been far too influenced by the airlines.
-The costs of determining when the delivery date and time determined etc. etc. etc., only add expenses and provide a system for airlines to continue delaying checked baggage.
+The costs of determining when the delivery date and time are determined, etc., etc., etc., only add expenses and provide a system for airlines to continue delaying checked baggage.

 • There should be an escalating charge in the rule.
-This will come into effect every additional calendar day a bag is missing.
+This will take effect on every additional calendar day a bag is missing.
 Such a fee will ensure that airlines do not purposely delay the delivery of checked baggage.
-Plus, all rules for necessary clothing, etc., purchases permitted under current baggage regulations will continue.
+Additionally, all rules for necessary clothing and other purchases permitted under current baggage regulations will remain in effect.

 The Travelers United solution to the checked-baggage fee issue is simple.
-Either the checked baggage is on the carousel or available for pickup within 60 minutes of arrival or delayed, or checked baggage fees must be refunded.
+Either the checked baggage is on the carousel or available for pickup within 60 minutes of arrival, or the checked baggage fees must be refunded.

 • DOT should create a delayed baggage form that passengers can fill out to start the refund process.
 The form should go to both DOT and the airline involved.
-This way DOT can collect useful data.
+This way, DOT can collect useful data.
 Passengers can initiate a delay complaint and airlines can inspect the complaints.
 Travelers United does not believe that refunds should be automatic.
-The passengers should proactively ask for their refund.
+Passengers should proactively request their refund.

-• The airline or airline alliance that originally receives payment for checked baggage will be responsible for refunding the checked-baggage fee within 20 days.
+• The airline or airline alliance that initially receives payment for checked baggage will be responsible for refunding the checked-baggage fee within 20 days.

 • International checked baggage that can be determined to be delayed by the airline flying the international leg should be paid by that international airline.
 The domestic portion of international travel can be treated separately by DOT rules.

-• Requiring the airlines to meet on-time delivery standards will provide positive unintended consequences for airlines.
+• Requiring airlines to meet on-time delivery standards will have positive unintended consequences for them.
 Such an improvement in baggage delivery will only come from requiring it.

-The Baggage-fee Refund Notice of Proposed Rulemaking (NPRM) was created from a document that was first created during the Trump Administration
+The Baggage-fee Refund Notice of Proposed Rulemaking (NPRM) was created from a document that was first created during the last Trump Administration.

-Get refunds in cash when airlines cancel your flightThis NPRM should not be considered a new Biden Administration rulemaking document.
+Get refunds in cash when airlines cancel your flightThis NPRM should not be considered a former Biden Administration rulemaking document.
 It is a vestige of the previous administration.
-If there was one thing I heard repeatedly from the Department of Transportation (DOT) was that elections have consequences.
-So, I expected to see those consequences in the first rulemaking of the Biden Administration.
+If there was one thing I heard repeatedly from the Department of Transportation (DOT), it was that elections have consequences.
+So, I expected to see those consequences in the final rulemakings of the Biden Administration.
 However, I was disappointed.
+They still haven’t been implemented.

 Travelers United did not participate in the NPRM process.
-The basics were in the FAA bill that Travelers United worked for a significant time debating.
+The basics were included in the FAA bill that Travelers United worked on for a significant time, debating.
 However, Travelers United disagrees with the notion that any delay is not considered a delay.

 Travelers United wants to make the rule as simple as possible.
-These refunds should be applied to airlines and not travel agents.
+These refunds should be applied to the airlines, not the travel agents.
 Plus, the airline that collects the baggage fee should refund any fees for delays or losses.
 However, the airline that received the Mishandled Baggage Report (MBR) should immediately credit the passenger’s credit card or other payment methods.
-All corporate reporting and delineation of what partner or aviation company is ultimately charged is the responsibility of the airlines.
+All corporate reporting and delineation of which partner or aviation company is ultimately charged is the responsibility of the airlines.

 Here is the final wording of the FAA Reauthorization Bill of 2018.
-It directs DOT to refund baggage fees when bags were delayed.
+It directs DOT to refund baggage fees when bags are delayed.

 Travelers United and other consumer rights advocacy groups have emphasized to DOT that delayed delivery of checked luggage greatly inconveniences passengers.
 Any time that checked baggage is delayed the passenger cannot complete the work for which they originally booked the flight.
 Also, many passengers miss cruise departures and family celebrations.
 Or they cannot participate in organized tours that require special equipment and clothing because of delayed checked baggage.